 - Spring 2013: The team presented their recommendations to SGA, sent information to Faculty Council and developed web pages with additional information about the project.

 - Fall 2013: Software was installed in the student computer labs and the Library to track printer usage rates.
 No allowances or fees were set.
 The software was simply used to better monitor accurate printing rates at the college.

 - Spring 2014: President’s Council reviewed and approved the recommended print management program and printing allowances.

 - Fall 2014: The program was implemented in the library and student computer labs.

 - Spring 2015: Networked color printing was introduced in the Library.

 - Summer 2015: The project team reviewed printing data from summer 2014, fall 2014 and spring 2015.
 Based on the data, President’s Council reviewed and approved an increase in the student allowance for complimentary printing on campus.

-- Fall 2015: Networked color printing will be introduced in the Friends 110 computer lab.
+- Fall 2015: Networked color printing was introduced in the Friends 110 computer lab.